Maximilian Beister: Mainz 05

 In May 2015, his contract at Hamburger SV was terminated one year early by mutual agreement because he was not expected to feature in the next season.
 He signed a three-year contract with 1.
 FSV Mainz 05.

 However at the start of the season, Beister suffered an injury on his knee and missed out throughout August.
 Even after returning from injury, he remained out of the first team, due to competition in the midfield position.
 Despite this, Beister made his only 1.
 FSV Mainz 05 appearance, coming on as a substitute, in a 3–1 win against his former club, Hamburger SV on 5 December 2015.

 1860 Munich

 On 1 February 2016, Beister joined 1860 Munich on loan for the rest of the season.
 He made his 1860 Munich debut on 6 February 2016, in a 1–0 loss against 1.
 FC Nürnberg.
-After the loan had ended, in which he made eight appearances for the side, he went on trial at SV Darmstadt 98 in August 2016.
+After the loan had ended, in which he made eight appearances for the side, he went on trial at Darmstadt 98 in August 2016.
 When he was eventually not signed, he returned to Mainz and was assigned to the reserve team.